ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ["john@example.com_dev"]
 ```

-As you can see you the printed information provides the properties of the HTTP request, it performs a HTTP method `GET` on the URL `https://openwhisk.ng.bluemix.net/api/v1/namespaces` by using a User-Agent header `OpenWhisk-CLI/1.0 (<CLI-Build-version>)`, and a Basic Authorization header `Basic XXXYYYY`.
+The printed information provides the properties of the HTTP request, and performs an HTTP method `GET` on the URL `https://openwhisk.ng.bluemix.net/api/v1/namespaces` by using a User-Agent header `OpenWhisk-CLI/1.0 (<CLI-Build-version>)`, and a Basic Authorization header `Basic XXXYYYY`.
 Notice that the authorization value is your base64-encoded OpenWhisk authorization string.
 The response is of content type `application/json`.

 ## Actions
 {: #openwhisk_rest_api_actions}
-To create or update an action send a HTTP request with method `PUT` on the the actions collection.
-For example, to create a `nodejs:6` action with the name `hello` using a single file content use the following:
+To create or update an action, send an HTTP request with method `PUT` on the actions collection.
+For example, to create a `nodejs:6` action with the name `hello` by using a single file content, use the following command:
 ```bash
 curl -u $AUTH -d '{"namespace":"_","name":"hello","exec":{"kind":"nodejs:6","code":"function main(params) { return {payload:\"Hello \"+params.name}}"}}' -X PUT -H "Content-Type: application/json" https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/actions/hello?overwrite=true
 ```
 {: pre}

-To perform a blocking invocation on an action, send a HTTP request with a method `POST` and body containing the input parameter `name` use the following:
+To perform a blocking invocation on an action, send an HTTP request with a method `POST` and body that contains the input parameter `name`, use the following command:
 ```bash
 curl -u $AUTH https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/actions/hello?blocking=true \
 -X POST -H "Content-Type: application/json" \